 Graphic identity by Laura Gordon for Rotherhithe Public Living Room, 2019, by public works.
 Located at Rotherhithe Holder Station.
 Commissioned by UP Projects for Telford Homes and SGN Place.

-UP Projects has been appointed by Telford Homes and SGN Place to develop an artist-led public engagement process for a proposed new development at Rotherhithe Holder Station, Salter Road, London.
-As part of the engagement process, UP Projects has commissioned art and architecture collective public works to design and build the Rotherhithe Public Living Room.
-Functioning as a temporary on site space to explore ideas and themes, the Rotherhithe Public Living Room will help inform how the development can contribute positively to the local communities.
+UP Projects have been working with Telford Homes and SGN Place since 2019 to curate and implement an artist-led public engagement project relating to a proposed new development at Rotherhithe Holder Station, Salter Road, London.
+As part of the engagement process, UP Projects commissioned art and architecture collective public works to design and build the Rotherhithe Public Living Room.
+Functioning as a temporary onsite space, the Rotherhithe Public Living Room helped engage people with the development and allowed UP Projects and public works to collaborate with local members of the community in order to understand how the future site can contribute positively to the local communities.
+The project resulted in a Community and Culture strategy entitled Ecosytems of Learning which you can download in full here.

-The two-part engagement strategy proposed by public works involved one to one meetings and workshops with local stakeholders and community leaders throughout June and July 2019.
+The project followed a two-phased engagement process which involved one-to-one meetings and workshops with local stakeholders and community leaders throughout June and July 2019.
 These meetings and workshops created space for dialogue, listening and exchange between the artists, UP Projects and members of the local communities.

 Please visit www.rotherhitheholderstation.co.uk for more information on the project and community programme.